 But is hot weather really bad for hair?
-Will it make hairloss worse?
-Belgravia experts answer the top three hair-related worries we are frequently asked about.
+Will it make hair loss worse?
+Belgravia experts answer the top four hair-related worries we are frequently asked at our hair loss clinics.

 1/ Is my sweaty scalp a problem?

 Many people incorrectly associate sweaty scalps with hair loss for the simple reason that sweat removes much of your hair’s natural ‘fluff’; by clumping hair together sweat can make it appear as though you’ve less hair than you thought you had.
 Try washing it, drying it gently – outside in the sun is fine – and having another look!

 Sweaty scalps may cause hair loss in cases where scalp issues have been caused by not washing the hair often enough or if people simply rinse their heads with water and avoid using shampoo.
 If the scalp is not cleansed sufficiently, a build-up of dead skin cells, dirt and sebum (oil) may block the hair follicles, potentially causing scalp problems.
 On a related note, sweaty heads usually leads to people washing their hair more, which hairloss experts generally believe is a good thing – you’re unlikely to wash yourself into early baldness.

 Belgravia senior hair loss specialist, Daiva Valioniene explains,“I advise clients on an individual basis as how often someone needs to wash their hair depends on their hair type, scalp condition and lifestyle but as a general rule, if people exercise or find they get a sweaty scalp, they may need to wash their hair up to twice a day.
 As long as they use the right shampoos and conditioners for their hair type, this should not be a problem and can also help to make thinning hair look thicker”